saltyorg/docs/docs/sandbox/apps/nextcloud.md

 ## What is it?

-[Nextcloud](https://nextcloud.com/){: target=_blank rel="noopener noreferrer" } is safe home for all your data.
+[Nextcloud](https://nextcloud.com/) is safe home for all your data.
 Access & share your files, calendars, contacts, mail & more from any device, on your terms.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|